Israel–Taiwan relations: Economic relations

 In 1997, the bilateral trade volume between Taiwan and Israel was twice the trade volume between China and Israel.

 In 2020, Israel is the 29th largest trading partner, 29th largest import partner, and 29th largest export partner of Taiwan.
 The value of exports to Israel was US$842.825,815, an annual increase of 7.706%.
 Imports from Israel amounted to 1.069.7 million US$2,546, an annual increase of 7.787%.
 In 2020, Taiwan was ranked 5th in the list of the largest outlets for Israeli goods in Asia, totaling 2.5 billion shekels.

 The total amount of investment by Taiwan in Israel is about 280 million U.S. dollars.
 The investment of Taiwanese companies is mainly through equity investment, with relatively little involvement in actual operations.
 In addition to purchasing diamonds from Taiwanese businesspeople coming to Israel, high tech industries are also major cooperation projects.

+In 2025, Taiwan's representative to Israel, Abby Ya‑Ping Lee, announced that Taiwan intends to donate funding for the Nanasi Medical Centre in the Sha'ar Binyamin Industrial Zone, located in the occupied West Bank.
+The pledge was made during her visit to the Mateh Binyamin Regional Council, which governs 48 Israeli settlements in the West Bank.
+According to the South China Morning Post, this pledge marks Taiwan as the first foreign government to finance a health project within an Israeli settlement in the West Bank as the international community considers Israeli settlements in the West Bank illegal under international law, although the Israeli government disputes this.
+The pledge has been met with criticism within Taiwan, including from Hsiao Hsu-tsen, CEO of the Ma Ying-jeou Foundation, who condemned it as a tacit recognition of the legitimacy of Israeli settlements by the Taiwanese government.
+In response, Ministry of Foreign Affairs of Taiwan spokesman Hsiao Kuang-wei clarified that the donation is still under discussion.